 Where to Eat and Drink on St. Patrick’s Day in Cleveland

 After (or perhaps before) the parade is through, you’re going to want to celebrate the Irish way with a lot of great food and drinks!
 So for tasty beer and Irish-American fare, this is where you want to eat and drink during St. Patrick’s Day in Cleveland.

-Many of these spots have live music on and surrounding St. Patrick’s Day each year, too!
+Many of these spots open early and will have live Irish music on St. Patrick’s Day each year, too!